telerik/ajax-docs/controls/barcode/qrcode.md

 * **ECI** - (Extended Channel Interpretations Encoding) property allows	for additional data to be applied to the FNC1 data.
 Please, keep in mind, that this	is only applicable with FNC1Mode.FNC1SecondPosition.
 Additionally, the acceptable	data for this property is in the range {a-z}],{[A-Z} and {00-99}.
 Do not change	the encoding if you plan to decode your barcodes on smartphones.
 Some readers are	working with the default encoding only.

 * **Version** - This is an integer value, in the range from 1 to 40,	representing the version which one desires to use.
 Usually, higher-version QR codes	are used do accommodate larger amounts of data.
+The default value is 7.

 * **AutoIncreaseVersion** - Set to true to increase the Version automatically in order to encode longer text, if you are not sure what version to set.
 By default is set to true.

 * **DotSize** - Use this to specify size of the barcode dots in pixels.